-Nashville Shakespeare Festival is moving to ONEC1TY for this summer’s free performances of The Tempest and Pericles on August 15 through September 22 in Nashville and on September 26 through 29 in Franklin, TN, at Academy Park Performing Arts Center.
+Nashville Shakespeare Festival returns to ONEC1TY for this summer’s free performances of What You Will (Twelfth Night) and Pericles on August 13 through September 13 in Nashville and on September 17 through 20 in Franklin, TN, at Academy Park Performing Arts Center.
 This dog-friendly event offers more than free performances — there are talks on Shakespeare-related topics beginning at 6 p.m. before the shows.
 For all the info on this wonderful event, visit nashvilleshakes.org.

 Big Band Dance

-Dance to live, toe-tapping, big band-era tunes every Saturday in June, July and August from 7 p.m. to 10 p.m. at Centennial Park (no dance on July 1).
+Dance to live, toe-tapping, big band-era tunes every Saturday in June, July and August from 7 p.m. to 10 p.m. at Centennial Park.
 If you’ve got two left feet, there are free 30-minute dance lessons offered each Big Band Dance night at 7 p.m. and 8:30 pm.
 Stay up to speed about each week’s musical themes and weather updates at facebook.com.

 Live On The Green

 Live On The Green is quickly climbing the ranks of the most well-produced and well-attended free festivals in the Southeast.
 A rockin’ lineup of megastars and up-and-comers alike hit the stage at Public Square Park for some raucous Thursday nights of music, food trucks and local brews.
-This year’s lineup will be announced on June 20 and the shows will take place on August 15, August 22, and over Labor Day Weekend August 29 through September 1.
+This year’s shows will take place on August 20, August 27, and over Labor Day Weekend September 3 through September 6.
 Get up to speed about LOTG at liveonthegreen.com.

 For a slightly more low-key live music option in Nashville, Musicians Corner is a fantastic multi-genre and all-ages event at Centennial Park every Saturday from noon to 6 p.m. in May and June (with acoustic nights on the Fridays before).
-Explore this year’s lineup and schedule at musicianscornernashville.com.
+Stay up-to-date on this year’s lineup and schedule at musicianscornernashville.com.